Have you ever participated in a trust fall exercise?

 Even if you are the leading brand in your industry, the trust deficit that began in the last five years has impacted every company and leader.
 This was only accelerated thanks to significant cultural shifts during the pandemic.

-With the rapid acceleration of digital transformation, there are infinitely more expectations about what a brand should be and how it should act in the modern business world.
+With the rapid acceleration of digital transformation, including the proliferation of AI, there are infinitely more expectations about what a brand should be and how it should act in the modern business world.
 Consumers expect brands to have a presence on social media, to respond to cultural issues or change, and to be transparent.
 These elements are essential for building trust with your customers.
-They are the proof in the pudding that your brand is worth partnering with.
+They are proof that your brand is worth partnering with.

 Building trust with customers requires a multifaceted approach.
 You don’t have to be an old, well-known business to earn trust.
 You just need a strategy.
 Fortunately for you, we use a straightforward approach to help brands build trust.
-It’s called the Mixed Marketing Model.
+It’s called balanced brand resonance.

-We developed the Mixed Marketing Model to help brands understand the multifaceted approach we take to building trust.
+We developed the concept of balanced brand resonance to help brands understand the omnichannel approach we take to building trust.
 Here’s how we break it down:

-• Paid media includes advertisements, influencer marketing, PPC (pay-per-click) content, and more.
+- Paid media includes advertisements, paid influencer marketing, PPC (pay-per-click) content, and more.

-• Earned media is what you would associate with typical public relations, like when your brand is mentioned in a newspaper article or featured in a magazine or digital publication.
+- Earned media is what you would associate with typical public relations, like when your brand is mentioned in a newspaper article or featured in a magazine or digital publication.
+But earned media goes further than traditional PR.
+Earned media is any positive conversation about your brand by third-party sources that isn’t paid for.
+This can include influencers who cover your brand organically, invitations to speak on podcasts, or a blog write-up that was unprompted and unaffiliated with your brand.

-All of these marketing tactics come into play if you want to build trust with consumers.
+All these marketing tactics come into play if you want to build consumer trust.

 Use influencer marketing and PR to build brand trust